The 411 on College and Life Around Campus

 Just because your company offers these benefits, that does not mean you HAVE to enroll in their plan.
 There are typically different options based on your specific needs, and you have the ability to waive any or all of the benefits available (which you would want to do if you are still on your parents’ insurance).

 Even if you’re young and fairly healthy, it’s always a safe bet to make sure your company offers both short and long-term disability.
 You never know what could happen, and as the old saying goes, “better safe than sorry!”

 You are never too young to start thinking about retirement.
 It’s increasingly important to start saving now!
 Most employers offer 401K plans which match your retirement savings (under certain conditions).
-Always check with HR to make sure you understand the conditions that have to be met in order for the company to match the money you put into your 401K.
+Always check with HR to make sure you understand the conditions that you have to meet in order for the company to match the money you put into your 401K.

 It may require you to work with the company for a certain number of years, they may only match up to a certain amount (usually 3-6%), or they may have a defined contribution plan.
-This means that a monthly amount will be paid out to you after you retire and is based on your salary and number of years you worked with the company.
+This means they will pay a monthly amount to you after you retire.
+This amount is based on your salary and the number of years you worked with the company.

-Some (lucky) companies have the means to offer their employees additional benefits like legal services, gym memberships, child/pet care, and more.
+Some (lucky) offer their employees additional benefits like legal services, gym memberships, child/pet care, and more.
 Generally larger companies and corporations have access to these types of benefits.

-Don’t be discouraged if your company doesn’t offer these or only offers these benefits to higher management.
+Don’t worry if your company doesn’t offer these or only offers these benefits to higher management.
 Use it as your motivation to climb the ladder!

 Every job opportunity will have its own unique benefits plan.
 Part of accepting a job is accepting everything that comes (or doesn’t come) with it!
-Not having pet care or a free gym membership is probably not a good reason to turn down a job, because these perks are fairly uncommon.
-But seriously evaluate the company’s benefits plan entirely each time you start a new opportunity because it’s important for your health and overall happiness at work!
+Not having pet care or a free gym membership is probably not a good reason to turn down a job.
+But seriously evaluate the company’s benefits plan entirely each time you start a new opportunity.
+It’s important for your health and overall happiness at work!